 Easy ways to transform your workspace

 Don’t sell yourself short when it comes to creating a beautiful in-home office; let your imagination fill the space for you.
 Creating a dynamic home office is more than just filling your home office with new furniture; you’re looking to create a workspace where you actually want to spend time.
-We’ve outlined easy ways to do that – to transform your workspace into a place you actually want to be – and you’re going to want to see what we’ve found.
+With a little time and creativity, you can craft a workspace more personalized than any corporate office space.

 Maybe it’s a bobblehead of your favorite television show character or athlete.
 Maybe it’s a dynamic wall decal, ornament or piece of art.
-Maybe it’s an extra chair or a bookshelf full of pleasure reading.
-No matter what it is, make sure that your office includes at least one tribute to who you are, and not just what you do.
+Maybe it’s an extra chair or a bookshelf full of your favorite novels and knickknacks.
+No matter what it is, make sure that your office includes at least one tribute to who you are, and not just to what you do.
 Just like your regular office at work likely contains photo frames or some indication of your personality, your at-home office needs the same flair that makes work enjoyable (or at least tolerable) in the first place.

-Trust us when we say that expensive desk chairs are usually worth the money.
-You’ll thank us after spending inordinate amounts of time in your desk chair.
-Especially since there’s likely no watercooler to visit or coworkers to converse with, you’ll be spending quite a bit of time in your desk chair.
+One must-have in your home office is a nice, quality desk chair, even if it costs a little extra (You’ll thank us for this one after spending inordinate amounts of time in your desk chair).
+Especially since there’s likely no water cooler to visit or coworkers to converse with, you’ll be spending quite a bit of time sitting.
 Make sure that it’s a chair you can fall in love with, not just tolerate.
 If it swivels, perfect.
 If you can sink into it, even better.
 No matter what it looks like or feels like, your desk chair defines the office space and makes for productive work sessions, or otherwise long hours.

-There’s always a danger that a child or pet will walk in on a conference call.
-We’ve likely all been on conference calls, or sat through virtual meetings, with all sorts of home-based noise in the background – pans banging, dogs barking, children crying or laughing or running.
+There’s always a danger that a child or pet will walk in on a conference call and we’ve likely all sat through virtual meetings with all sorts of home-based noise in the background – pans banging, dogs barking, children crying or laughing or running.
 However, your family is also what keeps you going during the day.

 And technically, anyone at home during the day is now one of your coworkers!
 Whenever you’re not on a conference call, especially during a break or during lunch, feel free to invite your “coworkers” to share lunch with you at your desk.
 A shared meal, or any non-work activity in or near your office, will go a long way toward humanizing the space.